aralroca/etiketai/README.md

 - [Contribute](#contribute)
 - [License](#license)

-## About Labelai
+## About Etiketai

-Labelai is an online tool designed to label images, useful for training AI models.
+Etiketai is an online tool designed to label images, useful for training AI models.

 It's totally client-side, there is no request to any server.
 It is implemented with Next.js + Preact.